pigi5/GamingFrameworks2018Engine/README.md

-# GamingFrameworks2018Engine
+# RAGE
-Game Engine for Dr. Fendt's Fall 2018 Gaming Frameworks
+Really Awesome Game Engine created for Dr. Fendt's Fall 2018 Gaming Frameworks

 # Configuring SFML
 SFML is a library used throughout our application.